italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

      - The protocol must ensure that third parties cannot interfere with the binding process.

 In the issuance phase, the Holder binding happens at the Credential request to the protected Credential endpoint.
-This means that the attacker needs to obtain the access token first to be able to call the Credential endpoint and bind the Credentials to the keys under his control.
+This means that the attacker needs to obtain the access token first and therefore send the request to the Credential endpoint and bind the Credentials to the keys under his control.
 The IT Wallet specification requires the use of a sender-constrained access token, which means that the access token binds to the device using cryptographic materials.

 The second surface for the attack is related to key management.
-In the case of using software-based keys, it is possible to clone the keys and move them to a device under attacker control, and in the case of stealing the credentials as well, the attacker can easily create proof of possession of the keys.
+In the case of using software-based keys, it is possible to clone the keys and move them to a device under attacker control, and in the case of stealing the Credentials as well, the attacker can easily create proof of possession of the keys.
 Therefore, it is highly dependent on the secure storage of the keys.
 In the case of the IT Wallet, it only supports the local internal WSCD that is providing Hardware bound keys that could mitigate the key cloning attack, but it does not provide a high enough level of assurance to meet stringent eIDAS requirements (local internal WSCD has been shown to be insufficiently secure against highly capable attackers).
 Therefore, the current implementation only partially satisfies it.